Dolf Kessler

 Geldolph Adriaan "Dolf" Kessler (2 April 1884 – 21 August 1945) was a Dutch footballer and industrialist.
 Kessler – along with brother Boeli and cousins Tonny and Dé – played club football for amateur side HVV Den Haag.
-Kessler also won three caps for the Dutch national side between 1905 and 1906.
+Kessler also won three caps for the Netherlands national side between 1905 and 1906.

-Family Background
+Family background

 Kessler was born in a very wealthy family from The Hague, the oldest son of six children.
 His father Jean Baptiste August Kessler (1853–1900) was the first director of the Koninklijke Maatschappij tot exploitatie van Petroleumbronnen in Nederlandsch-Indië (K.N.M.E.P.)
 (Royal Dutch Society for the exploitation of Petroleumsources in the Dutch East-Indies), which would eventually turn into the Koninklijke Nederlandse Petroleum Maatschappij (Royal Dutch Petroleum Company), now named Royal Dutch Shell.

 Football career

 Dolf made his debut as a football player at seventeen years of age, at the Hague football club HVV.
 At first he stood leftback, later he was a right winger.
 At HVV he became national champion four times between 1901 and 1905.
 On 30 April 1905 he was captain during the first official international match of the Dutch national team.
 They beat Belgium with a 4–1 score.
 The second interland and first home match also saw Kessler leading the team.
 For his third and last interland in 1906 Dolf had passed the captaincy on to Kees Bekker.
 Kessler seriously considered a career in football until later that year he dislocated his knee, ending his career in football.
 Sports, however, remained important to him.